muldjord/boris/README.md

 ## Release notes
 #### Known issues:
 * When kicking the football, Boris will be out of sync with the ball animation if he has been drinking coffee
+* Speech bubbles are broken if Boris is resized

 #### Version x.x.x, Roadmap:
 * Make wind behaviours that are appended before or after weather reaction behaviour when weather is shown